 In fiscal 2022, the cost of raw materials and components, including steel and plastic, was extremely volatile and unfavorably impacted our results of operations.
 In addition, the current conflict in Ukraine and global sanctions recently placed on Russia have increased the cost and negatively impacted the availability of fuel, plastic and other materials.
-In fiscal 2023, the cost of commodities remained volatile, but the volatility dampened noticeably compared to fiscal 2022.
-Some commodities decreased in cost, but others increased, resulting in a net modest increase in costs.
+In fiscal 2024 the cost of commodities was relatively stable.
+In fiscal 2023, the cost of commodities was volatile, but the volatility dampened noticeably compared to fiscal 2022.